8 Best Golf Balls For Seniors – 2025 Reviews & Buying Guide

 Beyond providing an aesthetic flare that might suit your personality, the main purpose of coloured golf balls is to make it easier to not only keep track of the ball while it’s in the air, but also to spot the ball wherever it rests on the course.

 Playing a high-visibility ball may be especially important for seniors because of declining eyesight.
-An example of this is cataracts which are commonly due to aging.
+An example of this is cataracts, which are commonly caused by aging.

 This is why it’s definitely worth checking if whichever model of golf ball you’re interested in is also available in high-visibility colours.
 It’s certainly fine to just play a white ball if you want, but coloured balls can make your life easier.